squid-cache/squid-cache.github.io/SquidFaq/CompilingSquid.rst

 These can be applied with the ''patch'' program (available from [ftp://ftp.gnu.org/gnu/patch the GNU FTP site] or your distribution).

-== How do I compile Squid? ==

-You must run the ''configure'' script yourself before running ''make''.
-We suggest that you first invoke ''./configure --help'' and make a note of the configure options you need in order to support the features you intend to use.
-Do not compile in features you do not think you will need.

-{{{
-% tar xzf squid-2.5.RELEASExy.tar.gz
-% cd squid-2.5.RELEASExy
-% ./configure --with-MYOPTION --with-MYOPTION2 etc
-% make
-}}}

-== What kind of compiler do I need? ==

-To compile Squid, you will need an ANSI C compiler.
-Almost all modern Unix systems come with pre-installed compilers which work just fine.
-The old ''SunOS'' compilers do not have support for ANSI C, and the Sun compiler for ''Solaris'' is a product which must be purchased separately.

-If you are uncertain about your system's C compiler, The GNU C compiler is widely available and supplied in almost all operating systems.
-It is also well tested with Squid.
-If your OS does not come with GCC you may download it from [ftp://ftp.gnu.org/gnu/gcc the GNU FTP site].
-In addition to gcc, you may also want or need to install the ''binutils'' package.

-== What else do I need to compile Squid? ==

-You will need [http://www.perl.com/ Perl] installed on your system.

 == Do you have pre-compiled binaries available? ==

 The squid core team members do not have the resources to make pre-compiled binaries available.
 Instead, we invest effort into making the source code very portable.
 Some contributors have made binary packages available.
 Please see our [http://www.squid-cache.org/platforms.html Platforms Page].